shlomi1993/arkanoid-game/README.md

 # Arkanoid Game

-My project as part of the Intro to Object Oriented Programming course at Bar-Ilan University (1st year).
+This repository contains my project from the Introduction to Object-Oriented Programming course at Bar-Ilan University (first year).

 ## Motivation